The exchange visitor may not be employed in a permanent position, i.e. can not be appointed to a tenure or tenure track position.

 Department must certify that visitor's service can be accommodated

 The department must be able to supply the visitor with space, equipment, if necessary, library access, computer access, and a relationship with a faculty member.
 If UNT or grant funding is used, this must be stated on our office application form, and signed by a hiring authority in the department.

 Detailed funding requirements can be found on this page.

-It is no longer possible for a J participant to return to the U.S. as a research scholar or professor, if at any time in the last 12 months he/she has held J status.
+A J-1 and J-2 participant cannot return to the U.S. as a J-1 Research Scholar or J-1 Professor, if at any time in the last 12 months he/she has held J status in any category.
 Except if the previous visit was as a short-term scholar, or was under 6 months in duration.
 Otherwise, the person can only begin another J program after 12 months has lapsed since the last J program.

 The 24 month bar

-A scholar who has completed a period of exchange as a J-1 Research Scholar or Professor may not return to the U.S. in a J-1 Research Scholar or Professor category for 24 months.
+A J-1 and J-2 participant who has completed a period of exchange in the J-1 Research Scholar or Professor category may not return to the U.S. in a J-1 Research Scholar or Professor category for 24 months.

 Two year home return 212(e)